 Exercise Your Leadership Skills

-Committee members are appointed for staggered 3-year terms, allowing for 1-3 new members to be appointed annually per committee.
+Committees are established by the Board of Trustees to implement strategies to meet assigned charges that support and advance the goals and objectives of the Society’s strategic plan and mission.
+Committee members are appointed for staggered 3-year terms, typically allowing for 1-3 new members to be appointed annually per committee.
 The committee year runs from annual conference to the following annual conference.
-Committees conduct business by e-mail and conference calls throughout the year.
+Committees conduct business by e-mail, video and phone conference calls throughout the year.

 Thank you to all of our 2020-2021 volunteers.